mutty320/Chat-Room-application/README.md

 In the main controller we store an Atomic value which is incremented for every new message. then when a

-User requests the list of messages
+user requests the list of messages

-His NewMessageId will be compared to the current message count, if they differ we then return the latest 5
+his NewMessageId will be compared to the current message count, if they differ we then return the latest 5

 Messages otherwise we keep the old list.